 Are there any vaccines that prevent cancer?

 Some cancers are known to be caused by viral infections.
-Infection with human papilloma virus has been shown to be a cause of cervical cancer, as well as some head and neck, penile, anal, vulvar and vaginal cancers.
+Infection with human papilloma virus has been shown to be a cause of cervical cancer, as well as some head and neck, penile, anal, vulvar, and vaginal cancers.
 Hepatitis B and C viruses are known to cause liver cancer.
-Vaccines that prevent infection from these viruses would help to prevent their associated cancers.
-While these vaccines may ultimately prevent cancer, these are not cancer vaccines.
+Vaccines that prevent infection from these viruses would help to prevent these cancers.
+While these vaccines may prevent cancer, these are not cancer vaccines.
 These vaccines are directed against viruses, rather than cancer itself.
-Prevention of cancer is merely a consequence of the prevention of the viral infection.

 Do cancer vaccines work?